Skip to Content

 The Ingredients

-This seafood lasagna is from the northern region of Italy, and I’ve adapted it just a little bit by my selection of seafood and the addition of cheese.
+This fish lasagna is from the northern region of Italy, and I’ve adapted it just a little bit by my selection of seafood and the addition of cheese.

 The “authentic” recipe, according to Mr. Umberto, does not include cheese because it is believed the cheese can detract from the intense seafood flavors.